greysquirr3l/pastiepie/README.md

 # ![PastiePie Logo](https://pastiepie.me/static/images/logo_tp-min.png) PastiePie

 🚀 **PastiePie** is a simple and secure pastebin application written in Go.
 It allows users to paste content and receive a unique link to share it with others.
 PastiePie focuses on data security by storing pastes in an encrypted format using AES256.
+It was co-written with the help of ChatGPT.

 ## 🌟 Features